THE FLESH OF MAN MADE THE WORD OF GOD

 A covenant is an agreement between two people.
 In the case of Israel, the Ten Commandments were the covenant between God and the Israelites.
 Their part was to obey the Commandments.
 God’s part was to bless them with material prosperity and long life.

-The Lord Jesus Christ is God's new covenant with man.
-If we will receive Christ as God's Son and our Savior, God has promised us eternal life.
+The Lord Jesus Christ is God’s new covenant with man.
+If we will receive Christ as God’s Son, Savior, and Lord, God has promised us eternal life.
 The eternal life includes the knowledge and blessing of the Father, and bodily immortality.